scizeron/jidr/README.md

 It can also reveive specfic command (management, counter ...)

-# content repositories
+# Repositories

-The application and the configuration files can be located on a nexus instance (search API) or on a Amazon S3 bucket.
+The application and the configuration files can be located on a nexus instance (search API) or in a Amazon S3 bucket.

 ## Package the application